qxmpp-project/qxmpp/README.md

 BUILDING QXMPP
 ==============

-You need to have Qt 4.5 or higher (with SSL enabled) to build the QXmpp.
-The project uses qmake build system of Qt.
+QXmpp requires Qt 4.5 or higher (with SSL enabled) and it uses the standard qmake build system of Qt.

 Building from the command line: